jedisct1/libsodium-doc/password_hashing/the_argon2i_function.md

 The `salt` should be unpredictable. `randombytes_buf()` is the easiest way to fill the `crypto_pwhash_SALTBYTES` bytes of the salt.

-Keep in mind that in order to produce the same key from the same password, the same salt, and the same values for `opslimit` and `memlimit` have to be used.
+Keep in mind that in order to produce the same key from the same password, the same algorithm, the same salt, and the same values for `opslimit` and `memlimit` have to be used.
 Therefore, these parameters have to be stored for each user.

 The function returns `0` on success, and `-1` if the computation didn't complete, usually because the operating system refused to allocate the amount of requested memory.